Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 What they offer:

-- Technology-powered asset discovery that uncovers hidden bank accounts, vehicles, unclaimed property, and benefits in more than half of cases.
+• Technology-powered asset discovery that uncovers hidden bank accounts, vehicles, unclaimed property, benefits, safe deposit boxes, uncashed checks, brokerage accounts at smaller institutions, or digital assets in more than half of cases.

-- Tax transcript retrieval, final return filing, and creditor claim management under a transparent 1% estate‑funded fee (minimum $9,000).
+• Tax transcript retrieval, final return filing, and creditor claim management under one transparent estate‑funded fee.

 Limitation: Alix is designed for U.S. estates and may not be the right fit for very small, extremely simple estates where a local small‑estate affidavit and a single attorney meeting would fully resolve the work.